-As mentioned above, you need to keep the content you share more relevant to your business and your clients’.
+As mentioned above, you need to keep the content you share more relevant to your business and your clients.

-It could be content published on your blog (although it shouldn’t be exclusively yours), or content you consider worth sharing.
+It could be content published on your blog (although it shouldn’t be exclusively yours) or content you consider worth sharing.

 Schedule about five posts per day for each platform that you use.
 Sooner or later, that would bring in more visitors.
 More visitors mean more money.

-2. Engage with the Community
+2. Engage with the community

 Whichever platform you use, you should communicate with the community.
 If not, don’t even think about making money through those platforms.
-In Twitter, you can use #TwitterChats around your niche.
+On Twitter, you can use #TwitterChats around your niche.
 Most of the time, you will find like-minded people answering industry questions.

-3. Conduct Interviews
+3. Conduct interviews